-In this weekend’s Stock Insights, we discuss Sharda Cropchem Ltd., which is currently trading within its 52-week high zone, outperforming its benchmark and sectoral index.
+In today’s blog, we will discuss Sharda Cropchem Ltd., which has been outperforming its benchmark and sectoral index.

 The business can be classified into